 Later, after l had learned the value of letting go of control, I stopped offering Brandon advice or even making suggestions.
 This certainly was not easy because the need to control can be very powerful—particularly in parenting, where our fears are so powerful.

 What ensued was highly unexpected and enlightening.
 Brandon actually began asking me for advice about challenging issues he faced.
 I was of course thrilled to help out.
 I felt more a part of his life.
-It was thus through giving up control that I was able to reconnect with my son in a very special way.
+It was thus through giving up my control freak attitude that I was able to reconnect with my son in a very special way.

 Letting go of control fosters intimacy